-2 The Louisiana Code of Ethics is generally not applicable to nonprofit entities but may be applicable in certain situations, such as councils on aging.
-If ethics is applicable to a nonprofit, the nonprofit should have written policies and procedures relating to ethics.
+$^{^2}$ The Louisiana Code of Governmental Ethics (Ethics Code) is generally not applicable to nonprofit entities but may be applicable in certain situations, such as councils on aging.
+If the Ethics Code is applicable to a nonprofit, the nonprofit should have written policies and procedures relating to ethics.